 How to Prepare Your Audio Tracks for Mixing

-99.9% of my mix work is with ProTools (in-the-box) and .1% on analog consoles these days (with ProTools ), but It doesn’t matter what music program you use for writing and recording your music productions.
+99.9% of my mix work is with ProTools (in-the-box) and .1% on analog consoles. (with ProTools ) But It doesn’t matter what music program you use for writing and recording your music productions.
 Simply prepare the audio-files to be universal, useful on their own and not dependent on its session file.
 Next is how.

 * All tracks need to be continuous individual files.
 Meaning: no edits in the audio.
 Each track needs to be one single file, or stereo file if that is the format your music program uses.
 Examples being GarageBand and Ableton Live among others work solely in stereo tracks.
 Before you buss record or disc record the file (also called: – bounce to disk – render – join – make continuous ) you’ll need to prepare the multi-tracks.